-This is a lightweight Linux distro that transforms a computer into full-blown game console.
+This is a lightweight Linux distro that transforms a computer into a full-blown game console.

-Lakka OS is able to emulate a wide variety of consoles.
+Lakka OS can emulate a wide variety of consoles.
 It brings all these console emulators under the gorgeous front end of RetroArch.

-All the emulators are compiled with the best optimizations possible and so Lakka OS runs the games more smoothly than the normal emulators.
-Most games will require very few hardware resource, except for the Playstation or Xbox games.
+All the emulators are compiled with the best optimizations possible, and so Lakka OS runs the games more smoothly than the normal emulators.
+Most games will require very little hardware resource, except for the PlayStation or Xbox games.

 If you do not prefer any other platform except Steam, SteamOS can be a choice to go with for building a gaming machine with a console like experience.

-It is not actively maintained and potentially outdated, but you can experiment with it if you have a spare system.
-It is a fork of Debian based on 8.x “Jessie” build which reached end of life in June, 2020.
+It is not actively maintained and is outdated, but you can experiment with it if you have a spare system.
+It is a fork of Debian based on 8.x “Jessie” build which reached the end of life in June 2020.

 What do you prefer to use for gaming on Linux?
 If you’re new to Linux, what did you try among the ones listed above?